Moonshiners (TV series): Spinoffs

-Tickle

-In May 2013, it was announced that, in addition to renewing Moonshiners for a third season, Discovery Channel would be purchasing a spinoff about Steven Ray Tickle, to be called Tickle.
+In May 2013, it was announced that Moonshiners was renewed for a third season, and that Discovery Channel would purchase a spinoff about Steven Ray Tickle, called Tickle.
 The series premiered on August 13, 2013.

-Moonshiners: Whiskey Business

 In February 2019, a new series titled Moonshiners: Whiskey Business was announced through Discovery Channel.
-The spinoff sprouted from a Moonshiners season seven special titled Whiskey Business, in which Tim Smith travels to help out struggling Missouri Ridge Distillery and keep them in business.
-The special proved successful and four more episodes were made to air at the end of Moonshiners' season 8.
+It spun from a Moonshiners season seven special titled Whiskey Business, in which Tim Smith travels to help out struggling Missouri Ridge Distillery and keep them in business.
+Four more episodes were made to air at the end of season 8 of Moonshiners.
 The spin-off started airing March 13, 2019.

-Moonshiners: Master Distiller

-A new Moonshiners series titled Moonshiners: Master Distiller premiered on March 3, 2020 on Discovery Channel.
+A new series titled Moonshiners: Master Distiller premiered on March 3, 2020, on Discovery Channel.

-Theme song and introduction sequence

-The theme song for the show is Steve Earle's "Copperhead Road".
-The intro montage introduces the cast members, and also shows some of the difficulties they face while making the moonshine.

-Since season 5, the theme song has been Bleeding Fingers' "Livin' Outside the Law".